wondamo/Data-Science-Projects/Top-N Recommender System/README.md

 4. Hybrid

-Recommender systems works by predicting users ratings, but the aim is to generate that top-N recommendations So there are different ways to evaluate recommender systems.
+Recommender systems works by predicting users ratings, but the aim is to generate that top-N recommendations So there are different ways to evaluate recommender systems, and these different ways involves different spliting of the data.
 Metrics for evaluating Recommender Systems
 1. RMSE & MAE
     These metrics evaluate the ratings predictions, and not the final top-N recommendations.